Engelbert Mveng

-Engelbert Mveng (9 May 1930 – 22 April 1995) was a Cameroonian Jesuit priest, artist, historian, theologian, and anthropologist.
+Engelbert Mveng, SJ (9 May 1930 – 22 April 1995), was a Cameroonian Jesuit priest, artist, historian, theologian, and anthropologist.

 Early life and religious education

 Born in a Presbyterian family but baptized in a Catholic church, Mveng received a Christian education from his parents.
 His intelligence was noticed by a priest, Father Herbard, who sent him to school in Efok, Cameroon from 1943 to 1944.
 As a teenager, his talent for draftsmanship led him to tutor younger students at a nearby mission school in Minlaba.
 The next stage of his studies followed in the minor seminary of Akono from 1944 to 1949.

 Mveng then completed a year of study in a major seminary in Yaounde, where he learned Latin and Greek.
 Wanting to engage in the religious life, Mveng first sought to become a Trappist monk.
 However, he was dissuaded from this by René Marie Graffin, the Archbishop of Yaounde, who informed him of the presence of Jesuits in the Belgian Congo.
 Hence, in 1951 he became a Jesuit novice in the Djuma novitiate in the Belgian Congo (now the Democratic Republic of the Congo).
 He lived there between 1954 and 1958, then started his philosophical studies in Europe.
 He studied at Université de Namur in Belgium, and earned his licentiate from the University of Louvain and the Catholic University of Lyon.
 At the end of his philosophy studies, he went to Collège Libermann, a Jesuit college in Douala from 1958 to 1960, eventually returning to Lyon to study theology.
 There, he focused on the philosophy of Chantilly and the theology of Fourviere.
 At the end of these studies, he was ordained as a priest on September 7, 1963, becoming the first Cameroonian Jesuit priest.